When Does a Cut Need Stitches?

 Cuts & Wounds

-No matter how careful you are, cuts, scrapes, scratches, and bruises are inevitable.
 Fortunately, the vast majority of wounds can heal without any medical intervention.
 However, some cuts and scrapes will need stitches and a trip to the ER to heal properly.
-Here is some information that will help you determine whether you need stitches.
+Here is some information that will help you understand how to know if you need stitches.

-- The cut exposes the dermis or subcutaneous fatty tissue
+- The cut exposes the underlayers of the skin (the dermis or subcutaneous fatty tissue)

 - The cut is so wide that you can’t push the edges together with gentle pressure